 Automated feedback acts as an automatic trigger at each checkpoint during a delivery pipeline, which decides whether to move forward with the next set of tests or not, depending on the feedback.
 If the feedback is not to proceed further, the development is instantly paused, corrective measures are taken, and then the tests are rerun.

 As software becomes the key to creating a competitive edge across all markets, enterprises no longer want to settle for either just ‘quality’ or ‘speed’ while developing or delivering software.
 Both are critical.
-With more companies shifting to agile methodologies and incorporating DevOps initiatives, Continuous Integration (CI), Continuous Testing (CT) and Continuous Delivery (CD) have emerged as key catalysts enabling quality with speed.
+With more companies shifting to agile methodologies and incorporating DevOps initiatives, Continuous Integration (CI), Continuous DevOps Testing (CT), and Continuous Delivery (CD) have emerged as key catalysts enabling quality with speed.

-Though Continuous Integration is a tool-driven activity, and Continuous Delivery is a tool and team-driven practice, Continuous Testing has a wide spectrum that involves tools, individuals, teams, and services.
+Though Continuous Integration is a tool-driven activity, and Continuous Delivery is a tool and team-driven practice, Continuous DevOps Testing has a wide spectrum that involves tools, individuals, teams, and services.
 Building and integrating code changes significantly improve the software development cycle of a product.

-If executed correctly, Continuous Testing can serve as the centerpiece of the agile downstream process.
+If executed correctly, Continuous DevOps Testing can serve as the centerpiece of the agile downstream process.
 It reduces bottlenecks by reducing the cost of provisioning and streamlining the process of test environment creation.
-The biggest advantage of using continuous testing is achieving quality with speed.
+The biggest advantage of using continuous DevOps testing is achieving quality with speed.
 It allows the team to introduce quality gates anywhere and in any number, in order to achieve higher quality.

-So, if at all, a code fails for testing at one particular point of quality in a pipeline, the team can go back and automatically fail the deployment up to that point, take requisite measures and redeploy the updated code.
+So, if at all, a code fails for DevOps testing at one particular point of quality in a pipeline, the team can go back and automatically fail the deployment up to that point, take requisite measures and redeploy the updated code.
 In this way, it contributes great value to development as well as operations teams.
-Continuous Testing enables them to visualize what the problem actually is or if there could be any faulty environment functions that need some changes.
+Continuous DevOps Testing enables them to visualize what the problem actually is or if there could be any faulty environment functions that need some changes.

-Dev-Test-Ops ensures that the product or the development team involved in the process of a particular product has access to the required test infrastructure, platforms, and frameworks without having to spend a lot of time in configuring it before proceeding with testing.
+Dev-Test-Ops ensures that the product or the development team involved in the process of a particular product has access to the required test infrastructure, platforms, and frameworks without having to spend a lot of time configuring it before proceeding with DevOps testing.